winitzki/scall/tutorial/programming_dhall.md

 The type `Layer` is defined via itself and `Layer2`, while `Layer2` is defined via `Layer`.

-We need two structure functors (`F1` and `F2`) to describe this definition.
-In terms of the structure functors, the type definitions should look like this:
+We need two pattern functors (`F1` and `F2`) to describe this definition.
+In terms of the pattern functors, the type definitions should look like this:

 ```haskell
 -- Haskell.